 "Take care, Aya-chan!"
 Genma called out, watching the poor girl running away.
-Turning to his seventeen-year old companion, he raised his eyebrow at his thoughtful expression.
+Turning to his seventeen-year old companion, he raised his eyebrow at the thoughtful expression.
 "What is it?"

 "It's nothing," he answered, even though Neji thought there was something unusual about that girl just now.
 She looked like any ordinary girl, but somehow there was something familiar about her.
-He couldn't erase the expression she wore when their eyes met.
-It seemed at first that she recognized him too, but apparently he was mistaken.
-Setting aside irrelevant thoughts, he turned his full attention to the team captain.
+He couldn't let go of the expression she wore when their eyes had met.
+It had seemed at first that she recognized him too, but apparently he was mistaken.
+Setting aside his irrelevant thoughts, he turned his full attention to the team captain.
 "Did you find anything?"

 "There was a little incident just before I could get to that."
 Genma recounted what had occurred minutes before his arrival and Neji decided the girl was just frightened of a repeat episode.